Purpose

 1. Register for the course.
 Upon payment, you are automatically enrolled in the course.

-2. Watch the course videos.
+2. Review all of the course content.

-3. Complete the Continuing Education Test by answering the questions included at the end of the course.
+3. Complete the Continuing Education Test snd Evaluation by answering the questions included at the end of the course.

 4. Upon completion, you will receive a certificate of completion (emailed and available through your account) with your Continuing Education credits/clock hours.